pudly/schmopera-hugo/content/articles/can-nycs-opera-scene-take-good-advice.md

 date = "2015-05-25T13:58:00-04:00"
 lastmod = "2015-06-03T17:03:00-04:00"
 publishDate = "2015-05-26T08:11:00-04:00"
-slug = "can-nycs-opera-scene-take-good-advice"
-title = "Can NYC&#039;s opera scene take good advice?"
+short_description = "Opera in New York has been pretty perilous the past few years, between NYCO's demise and potential rebirth, and the Metropolitan Opera's frustrating back-and-forth with several of its unions last summer. \"The smartest city in the world seems to think that opera is an old-fashioned, expensive toy — or worse, high camp, something so ridiculous you can’t help adding it to your list of guilty pleasures.\"" slug = "can-nycs-opera-scene-take-good-advice" title = "Can NYC&#039;s opera scene take good advice?"
 +++